piferdg/CRAV_FE/README.md

-# CRāV - A solution for munchies
+# CRāV - A solution for the munchies.

 ## Deployed links:
   - Frontend - https://crav-5afdb.firebaseapp.com/